cloudflare/networkquality-rs/README.md

   over an abstracted IO transport: `ByteStream`.
 Finally, it provides a low-level HTTP `Client` used to send arbitrary HTTP requests as well as a `ThroughputClient` which uses a special `CountingBody` to measure the throughput of an HTTP connection.
-Finally, it provides a very simple `Speedtest` trait used for running and reporting the results of a test.

 - `nq-tokio-network`: a `Network` implementation based on tokio (and indirectly on hyper).)